anoadragon453/nio-template/README.md

 on the `AsyncClient.sync` method), the homeserver will only return new event *since* those specified by the given token.

-This token is saved in the database created by `storage.py` so even if the bot quits unexpectantly, it will continue syncing where it left off next time it is started.
+This token is saved and provided again automatically by using the `client.sync_forever(...)` method.

 ### `config.py`